henkjannl/TravelWallet/Readme.md

 Readme.md              | This readme file
 \images                | Images used in this readme file
 \manual                | Files used to create the images in the user manual
+\making_of             | Description of how the assembly instructions were created

+I documented the workflow of creating the IKEA style assembly instructions since this can also be useful for more serious purposes [here](making_of/Readme.md) (for folks who want to design a cupboard).

 ## Printing the parts